Whatsapp

 General signs and symptoms of endometriosis are:

-• Painful periods (also called dysmenorrhoea): The cramping and pelvic pain may start early and remain even after the menstrual cycle.
-You may even feel abdominal and lower back pain.
+• Painful periods (dysmenorrhea): Cramps and pelvic pain may begin early and continue even after the menstrual cycle, often accompanied by abdominal and lower back pain.

-• Pain with intercourse: One feels pain during or after intercourse.
+• Pain during intercourse: Discomfort or pain may occur during or after sexual activity.

-• Pain with urination or bowel movements: One experiences these symptoms at the time of the menstrual cycle.
+• Pain during urination or bowel movements: These symptoms typically appear during the menstrual cycle.

-• Other symptoms include fatigue, constipation, diarrhea, nausea, or bloating especially during menstrual periods.
+• Other symptoms: Fatigue, constipation, diarrhea, nausea, and bloating, especially during menstrual periods, may also be experienced.

 Causes of Endometriosis

-The oldest theory states that it occurs because of retrograde menstruation.
-It happens when the menstrual blood begins to flow back through fallopian tubes into the pelvic cavity rather than leaving the body through the vagina.
+The oldest theory suggests that endometriosis occurs due to retrograde menstruation, where menstrual blood flows backward through the fallopian tubes into the pelvic cavity instead of exiting through the vagina.

-Another theory states that hormones turn the cells outside the uterus into cells equivalent to the lining within the uterus called endometrial cells.
+Another theory proposes that hormones trigger the transformation of cells outside the uterus into endometrial-like cells, similar to those lining the uterus.

-Pain medications: The specialists may prescribe either nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Motrin IB, Advil, others) and over-the-counter (OTC) drugs or other prescription drugs for treating painful menses.
+• Pain medications: Specialists may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Motrin IB, Advil, etc.) or other prescription medications to help relieve menstrual pain.

-Surgery: The initial surgery may seek the removal of the areas of endometriosis.
-However, a hysterectomy may be necessary with the removal of both ovaries.
+• Surgery: In the initial stages, surgery may be performed to remove the affected areas of endometriosis.
+However, in severe cases, a hysterectomy, along with the removal of both ovaries, may be required.

 There are several risk factors associated with the development of endometriosis, such as: